DirectShow: Simplicity

 Commanding DirectShow to play a file is a relatively simple task.
-However, while programming more advanced customizations, such as commanding DirectShow to display certain windows messages from the video window or creating custom filters, many developers complain of difficulties.
+However, while programming more advanced customizations, such as commanding DirectShow to display certain windows messages from the video window or creating custom filters, multiple developers complain of difficulties.
 It is regarded as one of Microsoft's most complex development libraries/APIs.

 Developers rarely create DirectShow filters from scratch.
 Rather, they employ DirectShow Base Classes.
 The Base Classes can often simplify development, allowing the programmer to bypass certain tasks.
 However, the process may remain relatively complex; the code found in the Base Classes is nearly half the size of the entire MFC library.
 As a result, even with the Base Classes, the number of COM objects that DirectShow contains often overwhelms developers.
 In some cases, DirectShow's API deviates from traditional COM rules, particularly with regard to the parameters used for methods.
 To overcome their difficulties with DirectShow's unique COM rules, developers often turn to a higher level API that uses DirectShow, notably, Windows Media Player SDK, an API provides the developer with an ActiveX Control that has fewer COM interfaces to deal with.

 Although DirectShow is capable of dynamically building a graph to render a given media type, in certain instances it is difficult for developers to rely on this functionality and they need to resort to manually building filter graphs if the resulting filter graph is variable.
 It is possible for filter graphs to change over time as new filters are installed on the computer.